KeremAR/DevOps-Cheat/Linux/linux-notes-readme.md

 - Others: Read and Execute (r-x)

 **Special Permission: s (SetUID)**
-- When set in the owner's execute position, it means SetUID is enabled
+- When set in the owner's execute position (`ls -l` shows `rws`), it means SetUID is enabled.
-- Effect: File executes as the file owner, not the user running it
+- Effect (on executable files): The process executes with the privileges of the **file owner**, not the user running it.
+Useful for commands that need temporary root privileges.

+**Special Permission: s (SetGID)**
+- When set in the *group's* execute position (`ls -l` shows `rwxrwsr-x`), it means SetGID is enabled.
+- Effect (on executable files): The process executes with the group ID of the **file's group owner**, not the user's primary group.
+- Effect (on directories):
+    - Files created *within* this directory inherit the group ownership of the directory itself, regardless of the creator's primary group.
+    - Subdirectories created within this directory automatically inherit the SetGID bit.
+    - Useful for shared directories where files created by different users need consistent group ownership for collaboration.

+**Sticky Bit**:
+- When set on a directory, it restricts file deletion/renaming
+- Only the file owner, directory owner, or root can delete/rename files
+- Other users with write permissions cannot delete files they don't own

 **Making a File Immutable**:
 1. Create the file: